ErlingSigurdson/SegMap595/README.md

 ## Compatibility

-The library works with any MCU capable of bit-banging or SPI data transfer.
+The library works with any MCU or similar device capable of bit-banging or SPI data transfer.

 The library is primarily intended and documented for use with the Arduino framework, but it doesn't include `Arduino.h` and can be readily used in non-Arduino embedded electronics projects.